Loulou LaMotte: Melodifestivalen 2013

 In 2013, she was in the backing vocals alongside Oscar Zia in the Behrang Miri song "Jalla Dansa Sawa" performed at the Melodifestivalen 2013 in the Swedish selection process for Eurovision Song Contest 2013.
 Although the song failed to make it to the finals after a duel elimination round won by Anton Ewald and his song "Begging", the song gained great popularity with the Swedish public and the single was released immediately after the competition reaching number 4 on Sverigetopplistan, the official Swedish Singles Chart.

 Melodifestivalen 2019

-Lamotte, now as a member of the vocal group The Mamas, was one of the choirgirls behind John Lundvik in Melodifestivalen 2019 with the song "Too Late For Love".
+LaMotte, now as a member of the vocal group The Mamas, was one of the choirgirls behind John Lundvik in Melodifestivalen 2019 with the song "Too Late For Love".
 Lundvik won and got to represent Sweden in the Eurovision Song Contest 2019, where he and The Mamas placed fifth in the final.

 Melodifestivalen 2020

-Along with The Mamas, Lamotte participated in Melodifestivalen 2020 with the song "Move".
+Along with The Mamas, LaMotte participated in Melodifestivalen 2020 with the song "Move".
 In the first semifinal the group qualified for the 7 March final in the Friends Arena.
 The Mamas won Melodifestivalen with 137 points and was planned to represent Sweden in the Eurovision Song Contest 2020, but the contest was canceled due to the coronavirus pandemic.

+Melodifestivalen 2023

+LaMotte participated in Melodifestivalen 2023 as a solo artist with the song ”Inga sorger”.